Table of Contents

 Located on Costa Rica’s central Pacific Coast, the greater Dominical region is renowned for its vast diversity of tropical plants and wildlife, from three-toed sloths and white-faced capuchin monkeys to hundreds of bird species.

-On July 8th, we will leave Arenal and head south for the Tarcoles River, where we will have lunch and take a safari boat ride to see crocodiles and waterfowl.
+After breakfast on Day 9, we will leave Heliconias and head south for the Tarcoles River, where we will have lunch and take a safari boat ride to see crocodiles and waterfowl.

 We will check into the Villas Rio Mar hotel, hidden in the forest just inland from Dominical Beach.
 We will enjoy sunset on the beach, then relax and explore the hotel grounds in the evening.